cardiffmaths/cardiffmaths.github.io/_posts/2017-11-29-cardiffmaths-github-website-launched.md

 date: 2017-11-29
 ---

-This is an experimental website that uses [Jekyll](http://jekyllrb.com) to enable Markdown in blog posts.
+This is an experimental website for Cardiff Maths.

+The website uses [Jekyll](http://jekyllrb.com) to enable Markdown in blog posts.